Suicide bombings in Sri Lanka: By LTTE

 On 31 January 1996, the LTTE's Black Tigers carried out the Colombo Central Bank bombing that killed 100 people and injured 1400 others.

-The LTTE was also responsible for a 1998 attack on the Buddhist shrine, and UNESCO World Heritage Site, Sri Dalada Maligawa in Kandy that killed 8 worshippers.
+The LTTE was also responsible for the 1998 attack on a Buddhist shrine, and UNESCO World Heritage Site, Sri Dalada Maligawa in Kandy that killed 17 people (including the 3 perpetrators).
 The attack was symbolic in that the shrine, which houses a sacred tooth of the Buddha, is the holiest Buddhist shrine in Sri Lanka.

 The LTTE's Black Tigers have carried out the assassination of Rajiv Gandhi, who was killed in 1991 using a prototype suicide vest, and Ranasinghe Premadasa, assassinated in 1993.

 Easter Sunday bombings

-On Easter Sunday (21 April) 2019, approximately 250 people died in six separate suicide bombings in churches and hotels.
+On Easter Sunday (21 April) 2019, approximately 269 people died in six separate suicide bombings in churches and hotels.
 The local group National Thowheeth Jama'ath, was suspected.